yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 - MFAssignR can be used to process the untargeted LC-MS metabolomics data, including complex environmental mixture samples
 - MFAssignR can be used to annotate data obtained from LC-MS experiments with molecular formulas using _in silico_ calculations
 - MFAssignR can be used to find a recalibration series and to recalibrate mass spectrometry data to increase the accuracy
-contributors:
+contributions:
+  authorship:
-- Kristina Gomoryova
+  - KristinaGomoryova
   - hechth
   - skschum

 ---